Opioid Addiction, Abuse & Types

-Morphine is available in immediate and extended-release tablets, and it can be injected by a health care professional.
-Immediate-release morphine is considered for acute and chronic pain, and extended-release formulations are intended for chronic pain.
+Morphine is available in immediate and extended-release tablets, and it can be injected by a healthcare professional.
+Immediate-release morphine is considered for acute and chronic pain.
+Extended-release formulations are intended for chronic pain.

 Semi-synthetic opioids are derived from natural opiates and manufactured in labs.
 Heroin, oxycodone, hydromorphone, and hydrocodone are examples of semi-synthetic opioids.

 Heroin is an illegal street drug that is derived from morphine.
 Oxycodone comes in capsule and tablet forms.
 Immediate-release oxycodone is used for both acute and chronic pain, and the extended-release option is intended for patients with chronic pain who need 24-hour pain relief.

 Hydromorphone is used for acute and chronic pain, and it is available in tablet, liquid, and injectable formulations.
 Hydrocodone is used most often in combination pills that also include non-opioid pain relievers.
 For example, hydrocodone-acetaminophen is commonly prescribed for the treatment of cancer pain.

 - Synthetic Opioids